hikeventures/hikeventures.github.io/_posts/best/2015-05-17-best-backpacking-tents.markdown

 Currently, my go-to tent is the <a href="http://amzn.to/2pDaiMo" rel="nofollow">Hilleberg Unna</a> in combination with the [Unna Inner Mesh](http://www.hikeventures.com/Hilleberg-Unna-Mesh/) tent and the [Tarp 10 UL. ](http://www.hikeventures.com/Hilleberg-Tarp-10-UL/)

-I chose the Unna since it’s quite versatile, offers plenty of space and of course the big panorama window.
+I chose the Unna since it’s quite versatile, offers plenty of space and has a big panorama window.

 <a href="#weight-comparison-table" rel="nofollow" class="btn btn-danger" role="button">Back to the top</a>